 - You get care without traveling long distances if you live far from your doctor or medical center

-- You get expert care from a specialist in a different state or city
+- You get care from a health care provider in a different state or city

-- You save time and money spent on travelling
+- You save time and money spent on traveling

 - Older or disabled adults who have a hard time getting to appointments